lukekasper/Personal-Projects/Odin-Project/React/Notes.md

 - Effect lifecycle is independent of component
   - It can either start synchronizing, or later stop synchronizing
   - Body of the effect specifies how to start synchronizing, cleanup function specifies how to stop synchronizing
+- Each Effect in your code should represent a separate and independent synchronization process
+  - Do not combine effects in order to simplify logic, as dependencies change this could result in unintended synchronizations
+- React linter should check taht all reactive values used in the Effect are declared as dependencies